MonashDataFluency/python-web-scraping/markdowns/section-5-legal-and-ethical-considerations.md

 A web scraper, even one with legitimate purposes and no intent to bring a website down, can exhibit similar behaviour and, if we are not careful, result in our computer being banned from accessing a website.

-### Don't steal: Copyright and fair use
+### Copyright: respecting other's intellectual property

-It is important to recognize that in certain circumstances web scraping can be illegal.
+It is important to recognize that in certain circumstances web scraping can be illegal, and this **differs from country to country**.

 If the terms and conditions of the web site we are scraping specifically prohibit downloading and copying its content, then we could be in trouble for scraping it.
 In practice, however, web scraping is a tolerated practice, provided reasonable care is taken not to disrupt the “regular” use of a web site, as we have seen above.
+However you must be aware that without permisson from the copyright owner you _may_ be in breach of copyright law.

 In a sense, web scraping is no different than using a web browser to visit a web page, in that it amounts to using computer software (a browser vs a scraper) to acccess data that is publicly available on the web.
+However, researchers should be aware of the risk since the law views web browsing differently to automated web scraping.

-In general, if data is publicly available (the content that is being scraped is not behind a password-protected authentication system), then it is OK to scrape it, provided we don’t break the web site doing so.
+In general, if data is publicly available (the content that is being scraped is not behind a password-protected authentication system), then it may be OK to scrape it, provided we don’t break the web site doing so.
 What is potentially problematic is if the scraped data will be shared further.
-For example, downloading content off one website and posting it on another website (as our own), unless explicitely permitted, would constitute copyright violation and be illegal.
+For example, downloading content off one website and posting it on another website (as our own), unless explicitly permitted, may constitute a violation of copyright law.

-However, most copyright legislations recognize cases in which reusing some, possibly copyrighted, information in an aggregate or derivative format is considered “fair use”.
-In general, unless the intent is to pass off data as our own, copy it word for word or trying to make money out of it, reusing publicly available content scraped off the internet is OK.
+Copyright law in some countries recognises "fair use" (USA) or "fair dealing" (Australia) which may, under very specific circumstances, allow reusing some copyrighted material.
+However the scope of these exceptions is narrow and you should not assume they apply to your case.

+For an interesting (Australian) copyright case involving web scraping, see [IceTV vs Channel Nine](https://www.claytonutz.com/knowledge/2009/april/copyright-in-compilations-under-the-spotlight-in-high-court).

 ### Better be safe than sorry